 (b.
 1990) Ben Andrews is an award-winning drummer, percussionist, and educator based in Nashville, Tennessee.

 He started playing drums at age 10, and has since played in chamber groups and bands around the world.
-He's shared the stage with artists such as Chubby Checker, Matt Maher, Kyle Kupecky, Will Stoltz, Michael Burritt, Chris Deviney, and others.
+He's shared the stage with artists such as Chubby Checker, Matt Maher, David Dunn, Kyle Kupecky, Will Stoltz, Michael Burritt, Chris Deviney, and others.
 In 2014, he won the Wilmington Store Finals for Guitar Center's "Drum-Off."
 In the classical realm, he's won multiple concerto competitions, including the National Collegiate Solo Competition hosted by the United States Army Band.
 Ben has also served as principal percussionist and principal timpanist with the Nashville Philharmonic Orchestra.
 He graduated as the Presser Scholar (equivalent to valedictorian) from West Chester University in December 2014 with degrees in Music Education and Percussion Performance.